bis-med-it/SDMX-dashboard-generator/docs_src/walkthrough.md

   Text messages are displayed when exceptions are encountered, to guide with the right configuration of the settings

-  Software engineering components (i.e. unit tests using pytest, coverage reporting, continuous integration using tox, automated license monitoring, code linting using pyling and flake8)
+  Software engineering components (i.e. unit tests using pytest, coverage reporting, continuous integration using tox, automated license monitoring, code linting using pylint and flake8)

   </details></div>